• Interviews

 What’s the Best Four-Film Run by a Director?

-With the release of Francis Ford Coppola’s “Megalopolis,” people, including myself, are inevitably pointing out his four-film run between 1972-1979 which consisted of four stone-cold masterpieces (“The Godfather,” “The Conversation,” “The Godfather Part II” and “Apocalypse Now”).
+Many will inevitably point out Francis Ford Coppola’s four-film run between 1972-1979, which consisted of four stone-cold masterpieces (“The Godfather,” “The Conversation,” “The Godfather Part II” and “Apocalypse Now”).

 Hitchcock had three titles in the top 10 of the ‘50s poll.
-Kubrick had two films crack our ‘60s poll.
-Paul Thomas Anderson also had two in our ’90s and ‘10s polls.
-It’s hard to find a filmmaker who has managed to release 4 or 5 straight genuine classics.
+Kubrick had two films crack places in our ‘60s poll.
+Paul Thomas Anderson also had two films in our ’90s and ’10s polls.
+It’s hard to find a filmmaker who has managed to release four or five straight genuine classics.

-If “Spartacus” doesn’t count as a Kubrick-directed movie, since he completely disavowed the film, then his streak could genuinely extend to “The Killing,” “Paths of Glory,” “Lolita,” “Doctor Strangelove,” “2001: A Space Odyssey,” “A Clockwork Orange,” “Barry Lyndon” and “The Shining.”
+If “Spartacus” doesn’t count as a Stanley Kubrick-directed movie, since he completely disavowed the film, then his streak could genuinely extend from “The Killing,” “Paths of Glory,” “Lolita,” “Dr. Strangelove,” “2001: A Space Odyssey,” “A Clockwork Orange,” “Barry Lyndon,” to “The Shining.”
 That’s eight straight bangers right there.

 One glaring omission in The Ringer piece is the total lack of foreign filmmakers.
-They should have included Michaelangelo Antonioni, who also had five straight bangers between ‘60- ‘66, with “L’Avventura,” “La Notte,” “L’Eclisse,” “Red Dessert,” and “Blow-Up.”
-Ditto Andrei Tarkovsky (“Andrei Rublev,” “Solaris,” “Mirror,” Stalker” and Robert Bresson (“The Diary of a Country Priest,” “A Man Escaped,” “Pickpocket,” “Au Hasard Balthazar,” “Mouchette”).
+They should have included Michelangelo Antonioni, who also had five straight bangers between ‘60–‘66, with “L’Avventura,” “La Notte,” “L’Eclisse,” “Red Desert,” and “Blow-Up.”
+Ditto Andrei Tarkovsky (“Andrei Rublev,” “Solaris,” “Mirror,” “Stalker”) and Robert Bresson (“The Diary of a Country Priest,” “A Man Escaped,” “Pickpocket,” “Au Hasard Balthazar,” “Mouchette”).

 FOLLOW US!